Akahara/documentation/courses/Virtualization.md

 **PCA/PRA** ::= *plan de continuité/reprise active*, an installation where defective VMs can be moved on other hypervisors to resume activity as soon as they shutdown for any reason

-If possible, when a VM is moved from one hypervisor to another, only the logical part if moved, data is stored on a common storage bay.
+If possible, when a VM is moved from one hypervisor to another, only the logical part is moved, data is stored on a common storage bay.

 ##### AMDV/VT instructions (asm x64)
 - vmxon - enable vm instructions